jonathandlee12/covid19-brain/README.md

 # Severe COVID-19 induces molecular signatures of aging in the human brain
 This repository provides instructions, code, and supplementary data files to reproduce results and figures from our COVID-19 brain aging paper
 > M Mavrikaki*, JD Lee*, IH Solomon, FJ Slack.
-Severe COVID-19 induces molecular signatures of aging in the human brain, bioRxiv (2021).
+Severe COVID-19 induces molecular signatures of aging in the human brain, medRxiv (2021).

 ## Abstract